ssc-spc-ccoe-cei/azure-guardrails-solution-accelerator/docs/moduleAuthoring.md

 - $ResourceGroupName : name of the resource group for guardrails.
 - $StorageAccountName : Name of the Storage Account.
 - $ReportTime: the unified report time for all modules in each execution.

+## Testing

+From your fork (which will be public due to visibility inheritance) you can clone to the Cloud Shell storage normally.
+After that, you may edit the guardrails.bicep file and adjust the **CustomModulesBaseURL** parameter and point to the base URL of you repo.
+Make sure to test downloading a module to confirm the raw URL.
+Alternatively, add an entry to the parameters_template.json file, as per below:

+`"CustomModulesBaseURL": {
+      "value": "<your github base url"
+    }`